 The hinge integrated across the whole data page usually has drawbacks from a security perspective, since it weakens the data page structure and can facilitate slicing.
 It is not very flexible either and durability is a question mark.

-hinge attached to the side is a significantly better option, and is only really let down by its compromised flexibility.
-It offers fairly good security, since it does not bring any weakness to the data page structure and usually features some tamper evident elements.
+The hinge attached to the side is a significantly better option and is only really let down by its compromised flexibility.
+It offers fairly good security since it does not bring any weakness to the data page structure and usually features some tamper-evident elements.
 It enjoys strong levels of adoption by governments.